 The Dances of Universal Peace (DUP) are a body of songs and circle dances inspired and influenced by the world's spiritual traditions.
 Certified dance leaders demonstrate a proficiency in leading the dances as well a commitment to spiritual practice and mastery.

-It is important to note that I am not a licensed mental health clinician, and thus my services are not a substitute for medical care.
+Teri is not a licensed mental health clinician, and thus her services are not a substitute for medical care.
 If you want a diagnosis or treatment for a mental health disorder, please seek a licensed mental health clinician.
-I am happy to provide referrals!